prabin-acharya/prabin-acharya/README.md

 <br />

 ### About Me 🚀
-- 🎓 I'm a sophmore pursuing my Bachelor's in Computer Engineering.
+- 🎓 I'm a sophmore pursuing my Bachelors in Computer Engineering.
 - 🌱 I am passionate about Full Stack and I enjoy learning new things.
-- 🎯 I have worked on projects with Python, django, JavaScript, C/C++, Node, React
+- 🎯 I have worked on projects with Python, django, JavaScript, Node, React, C/C++